anas-didi95/anasdidi-dev/content/blog/_solid-open-closed-principle/index.md

 > "Software entities should be open for extension, but closed for modification."<br/>
 >  -*Bertrand Mayer*

-The general idea of **Open-closed Principle** is we will be able to implement new features without changes the existing implementation of the project.
-This principle will avoid any changes required other clasess as dependencies in the project.
+The general idea of **Open-closed Principle** is we will be able to add new features without changes the existing implementation of the project.
+This principle will avoid any changes required other classes as dependencies in the project.

-Therefore, the definition can be summaries as below:
+Therefore, the summary of the definition as below:
-- **Open for extension** - Any new feature can be added in the project.
+- **Open for extension** - Project can add any new features.
 - **Closed for modification** - Adding new feature does not result in changes to other classes of the project.

-To design for Open-closed Principle, we can adapt either of two (generally used) pattern.
+To design for Open-closed Principle, we can adopt either of two (generally used) pattern.
 - **Implementation inheritance** - Uses abstract classes and methods.
 - **Interface inheritance** - Uses interface.

-It is recommended to use **interface** instead of classes to enable different implementations which we can easily substitute without changing the code that uses it.
+Using **interface** is better instead of classes to enable different implementations which we can easily substitute without changing the code that uses it.
 Thus, by using interface enable loose-coupling which are independent of each other and don't need to share any code.

 ---